-The Company remains committed to advancing and providing its comprehensive restaurant management services exclusively to its current member restaurants.
-These services encompass three key areas: (1) support and assistance with restaurant marketing and promotion, (2) targeted customer acquisition strategies tailored for tourist-based clientele, and (3) revenue optimization through music and event-based initiatives.
-While the AI System, which serves as the cornerstone of the Company's primary revenue stream is still in the development phase, there will not be recruitment of new members.
-Nonetheless, unwavering support and services will continue to be extended to the existing member restaurants.
+The Company remains committed to advancing and delivering comprehensive restaurant management services exclusively to our current member restaurants.
+These services focus on three key areas: (1) support and assistance with restaurant marketing and promotion, (2) targeted customer acquisition strategies tailored for tourist-based clientele, and (3) revenue optimization through music and event-based initiatives.